Far East, Far Out Chopstick Differences

 Korean chopsticks are of medium-length with a small, flat rectangular shape, and can be made of metal.
 Traditionally metal versions are brass or silver.
 As the picture shows, Korean metal chopsticks are usually ornately decorated at the grip.
 They are virtually always used with a spoon.

-Chinese chopsticks are rectangular in shape, with blunt ends, and can be made from a variety of materials:bamboo, plastic, wood, bone, metal, or sometimes even jade, ivory or silver.
+Chinese chopsticks are rectangular in shape, with blunt ends, and can be made from a variety of materials: bamboo, plastic, wood, bone, metal, or sometimes even crafted of jade, ivory or silver.

 Each type of chopsticks has its own advantages.
 Korean chopsticks are much heavier than Chinese or Japanese because they are made of metal, but because of this they are often believed to be the most hygienic.
 Japanese chopsticks are shorter than Chinese or Korean, and this makes them more comfortable for picking up small pieces of food, like rice or beans.